aws-solutions-library-samples/guidance-for-product-catalog-enhancement-with-generative-ai-on-aws/README.md

    HINT: Navigate on each steps and check the enhanced text.

+## Next Steps

+- Customize the AI prompts in the Lambda functions to better suit your specific product catalog needs.
+- Implement additional data validation and error handling in the ingestion process.
+- Set up monitoring and alerting for the various components of the architecture.
+- Explore integrating the enhanced product catalog with your e-commerce frontend or recommendation systems.

-## Adapting the guidance for your environment
+### Adapting the guidance for your environment

 1. This guidance provide a private API Gateway.
 You can change the AWS Cloud Formation to deploy it in your existing VPC.
-T

 2. This API is already configured with Cognito authentication and a Cognito User pool is already deployed
    a.
 To create a user on the user pool: https://docs.aws.amazon.com/cognito/latest/developerguide/how-to-create-user-accounts.html
    b.
 To use the user to call the API externally: https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-invoke-api-integrated-with-cognito-user-pool.html

 3. This guidance provide an AWS OpenSearch Serverless domain, you can use your own OpenSearch product catalog changing the environment variable ENDPOINT in lambda search-guidance-PushOpensearchFunction-XXXX and the required role.

-## Next Steps

-- Customize the AI prompts in the Lambda functions to better suit your specific product catalog needs.
-- Implement additional data validation and error handling in the ingestion process.
-- Set up monitoring and alerting for the various components of the architecture.
-- Explore integrating the enhanced product catalog with your e-commerce frontend or recommendation systems.

 ## Cleanup